chriskpeterson/vuepress2/docs/projects.md

 **Solution:**
 The team delivered a reworked administrator guide using task-based instructions to better guide customers in using parameters and achieving their goals.

-> ### Configure Voice Activity Detection
->
-> Set the threshold for determining what is considered background noise using Voice activity detection (VAD).
->
-> Voice activity detection (VAD) conserves network bandwidth.
-VAD detects periods of silence in the transmit data path so the phone doesn’t transmit unnecessary data packets for outgoing audio.
->
-> For compression algorithms without an inherent VAD function, such as G.711,the phone uses the codec- independent processing specified in RFC 3389.
->
-> G.711 Appendix II, in RFC 3389, defines the payload format for G.711 use in packet-based multimedia communication systems.
->
-> For more information about VAD, see Voice Activity Detection parameters in the *Parameter Reference Guide*.
->
-> **Procedure**
-> 1. Enable VAD.
-> `voice.vadEnable="1"`
-> 3. Set the VAD threshold in decibels.
-> `voice.vadThresh="<0 to 30"`

 ### API Documentation